 When the speaker looks around him he sees and hear’s God’s voice in his creations.
 When he looks to the “men in the turnip field” though he doesn’t understand what God was trying to say through their silence.
 It is in this stanza the reader first comes upon the metaphor comparing the men to “unleavened bread,” it will be fully articulated in the second stanza.

 The stirrings of your heart,

 The second stanza goes into greater detail about who the “men” referenced in the previous lines are.
 He lists out a number of different activities that these men participate in.
 It starts with the picking of turnips and then moves on to “two men pull[ing] the cart.”
 It should be noted that both of these activities are fairly simple.
 There is not much training needed to complete either successfully.
 This already says something about the capabilities of the men, or at least how their capabilities have been interpreted.

 The following lines speak on three more men who “stare on vacancy.”
 They are looking at nothing while one sits stroking his knee.
-Without the title it might be unclear that this men in a hospital and have been diagnosed with some kid of mental disorder.
-By this point the speaker has already emphasized the silence in amongst these men.
-There is minimal communication, if any at all.
+Without the title, it might be unclear that these men in a hospital and have been diagnosed with some kind of mental disorder.
+By this point, the speaker has already emphasized the silence amongst these men.
+There is minimal communication if any at all.
 He says their words are “dark vowel,” they communicate nothing.

 Lord of the Images, whose love

 The finals stanza also contains eight lines and begins again by describing the works of the “Lord of Images.”
 The speaker once more pays tribute to his creation of the “eyelid and the rose.”
 As stated previously he created an endless array of a beautiful life.